12-01-2017 04:25 PM - edited 02-05-2018 02:41 PM

 “Please bring Windows Defender Application Guard to Windows 10 Professional.
 We need this!”

 Well, you spoke, and we listened.
-We are bringing this new defense-in-depth protection to Windows 10 Professional in our Spring Creators Update.
+We are bringing this new defense-in-depth protection to Windows 10 Professional in RS4.
 Now, like Windows 10 Enterprise users, Windows 10 Pro Users can navigate the Internet in Application Guard knowing their systems are safe from common web based attacks.
 It is available now to our awesome Windows Insider community to give it a try and provide feedback.

 Here is a recent talk on Window Defender Application Guard if you'd like to understand this feature in some more detail.
 Below are some steps you can take to enable this cutting edge experience on the latest Windows Insider Preview build.